Subaru-PFS/pfs_helpdesk_tutorial/docs/03_01_ana_file.md

 ---

+!!! note
-**NOTE**: While you can access files written to a datastore configured on a regular filesystem, it is recommended to use the data butler.
-The contents of the datastore, including filenames and locations, are an implementation detail of the data butler, and subject to change without notice.
+    While you can access files written to a datastore configured on a regular filesystem, it is recommended to use the data `butler`.
+The contents of the `datastore`, including filenames and locations, are an implementation detail of the data `butler`, and subject to change without notice.

 First, where can we find the product files?